John C. Knapp

 John C. Knapp (born May 13, 1959) is a leadership consultant and former American academic administrator who served as the 13th president of Washington & Jefferson College in Washington, Pennsylvania.
 Previously, he was the 12th president of Hope College, a private Christian liberal arts college located in Holland, Michigan.

 Education

 In 1981, Knapp earned a Bachelor of Science degree in urban life with a concentration in communication from Georgia State University.
 Following his bachelor's degree, he completed his Master of Arts degree in theological studies at Columbia Theological Seminary in 1995.
-In 1999, Knapp earned the Doctor of Philosophy degree in theology and religious studies at the University of Wales,where his dissertation, “Self-Deception and Moral Blindness in The Modern Corporation,” was supervised by Peter Baelz.
+In 1999, Knapp earned the Doctor of Philosophy degree in theology and religious studies at the University of Wales, where his dissertation, “Self-Deception and Moral Blindness in The Modern Corporation,” was supervised by Peter Baelz.
 At the time, Knapp was an Honorary Visiting Lecturer at the university.
 He was awarded the honorary Doctor of Letters (D.Litt.) degree by Hope College in 2013.

 Career

 Leadership consulting

-Following his career in the academic presidency, Knapp returned to his earlier work as a consultant providing advice and counsel to leaders seeking to effect transformational change, manage institutional reputation, and navigate crisis situations.
+Following his career in the academic presidency, Knapp returned to his earlier work as a consultant.